Safety-relevant occurrences must be reported to the FOCA within 72 hours.

 Frequently Asked Questions (FAQ)

-Guideline how to use the EU reporting web portal (General Aviation)
+Guideline how to use the EU reporting web portal (General Aviation and small organisations)

 Occurrence Reporting Leaflet